MarianoRico/SlideWiki_KG/README.md

 R2RML is a W3C Recommendation.

 ## Queries
-Some SPARQL queries that can be run over the SPARQL Endpoint located at http://slidewiki.oeg-upm.net/sparql
+These are a few examples of SPARQL queries that can be run over the SPARQL Endpoint located at http://slidewiki.oeg-upm.net/sparql

 ### Q1.
 My decks (IRIs of decks created by a given user (forename))
 Substitute 'Mariano' for any other literal.